|| Posts by

 The comeback of analogs started in the early 2000’s and it has only accelerated since the Moog Voyager.
 As the owner of several vintage synths, it’s a bittersweet feeling to witness how the old classics are reborn in retro-looking bodies, sometimes with original, sometimes with almost perfectly identical sound (and sometimes not… oh, Behringer…).
 Often the new cheap versions even de-value the vintage models while diverting the attention from the classics’ real value: their imperfections, which are rarely replicated.

 These new imitations are not the same as the vintage models, but the reasons to spend time, money and frustration with keeping the old favorites alive (like my Yamaha CS-60 which is still unmatched by any modern replicant) are getting harder to defend.
-Dave Smith still keeps putting the magical character into his synths today (and included a wonderful pitch-fluctuation feature that I had been asking for for ages) – his synths have a unique vintage flavor but with the option to sound “modern and clean”.
+Dave Smith still keeps putting the magical character into his synths today (and included a wonderful tuning-fluctuation feature that I had been asking for for ages) – his synths have a unique vintage flavor but with the option to sound “modern and clean”.
 So many companies have gotten into the Modern Analog game recently, that we actually have more new analog synth models to choose from today than ever before in history(!).

 For my taste, most modern analogs are still a bit too clean (see why, here), but can sound more powerful than any other synth.
 As always, there are bad examples, too, riding the waves of reputation, but in fact being cheap reproductions that only hurt the name of the original.
 My respect goes to the inventors of new and cool little analogs, less so to the businessmen who reverse-engineer and release cheap copies of classic analogs and market them as identical.
 Why would anyone prefer to cheaply imitate when they could rather create the new (analog) sound of the future?